kivicode/undersort/README.md

 # undersort

-A Python tool that automatically sorts class methods by visibility (public, protected, private) and type (class, static, instance) with configurable ordering.
+A Python tool that automatically sorts class methods by visibility (public, protected, private) and type (class, static, instance).

 ## Features